Skip to content

 Project Setup

 To run the project, open it in the latest Version of Android Studio and build the project as usual.
+The default local development variant is freeDebug, which does not require Google services credentials.
+Play variants include Firebase, Crashlytics, Remote Config, and Play review dependencies.
+Play builds require app/src/play/google-services.json; CI writes this file from the release secret.

 By default, there is not enough memory configured for gradle.
 You can fix this by running.